Fish oil Potion or Poison

 Doesn’t it seem like every time you try to do something healthy there is some problem with the “health food” and you feel like you are in a Catch 22 situation?
 Many researchers and healthcare professionals tout the benefits of fish oil.
 However, yet a group that tested ten fish oil supplements and found that all violated California’s Prop 65 labeling requirement because they contained PCBs.

 ConsumerLab.com, LLC (“CL”) is the leading provider of independent test results and information to help consumers and healthcare professionals evaluate health, wellness, and nutrition products shed some light on the subject and put things in perspective.

 Here are some points to keep in mind:

-• To put the findings in perspective, total daily PCBs reported was under 100 nanograms for most supplements and did not exceed 900 nanograms for any.
-The FDA permits an 8 ounce serving of fish to contain about 450,000 nanograms of total PCBs, 500 times more than in any of the products.
+- To put the findings in perspective, total daily PCBs reported was under 100 nanograms for most supplements.
+Although, did not exceed 900 nanograms for any.
+The FDA permits an 8 ounce serving of fish to contain about 450,000 nanograms of total PCBs.
+However, that’s 500 times more than in any of the products.
 The EPA, using a more conservative approach, estimates that the average adult can consume 1,400 nanograms of total PCBs per day without harmful effects.

-Therapeutic doses can range from 1 to 10 grams of fish oil per day depending on the condition being treated.
+Therefore, therapeutic doses can range from 1 to 10 grams of fish oil per day depending on the condition being treated.
 Most people would take 1-4 grams.
-An average capsule size contains 720mg so the range of PCB’s in most cases would not exceed the EPA daily limits.
+An average capsule size contains 720mg.
+So the range of PCB’s in most cases would not exceed the EPA daily limits.
 The bottom line is to carefully choose your dietary supplements and put the risks in perspective.
 More people suffer from inflammatory conditions than PCB toxicity.
 Seek the advice of your healthcare provider when taking mega doses and choose companies that have the purest products.